mrjcgoodwin/MarkupGoogleTranslate/README.md

 ```<?php echo $translate->displayTranslateWidget(['div'=>'d-flex justify-content-between','select'=>'form-control form-control-sm'],TRUE); ?>```

 [V0.0.5] - Styling and other stuffs
-#### Icon, wrapper and styles
+#### Icon, wrapper, styles, first option label and specific languages array
-Configurable options to show Google Translator Product icon, wrap icon and select into a div, styling classes to pass either to the DIV and to the SELECT, and restored specific translations.
+Configurable options to show Google Translator Product icon, wrap icon and select into a div, styling classes to pass either to the DIV and to the SELECT, customizable first select option label and restored specific translations.

----
-Calling method is now as original init:
+Calling method is now as original module:
  ```<?php $translate = $modules->get('MarkupGoogleTranslate');?>```
  ```<?php echo $translate->displayTranslateWidget();?>```

 or in one code line:
  ```<?php echo $modules->get('MarkupGoogleTranslate')->displayTranslateWidget();?>```

----
-Restored the specific language override as public call, passing an array of values (from single to multiple):
+Restored the specific language override as public call, passing an array of values (for single languages or multiple ones):
  ```<?php echo $modules->get('MarkupGoogleTranslate')->buildGoogleTranslateUrl(['es','fr']);?>```